karthik/rstudio2019/README.md

 ### Acknowledgments

 Many thanks to [Chris Holdgraf](https://bids.berkeley.edu/people/chris-holdgraf), [Carl Boettiger](https://www.carlboettiger.info/), [Will Landau](https://wlandau.github.io/), and [Ben Marwick](http://faculty.washington.edu/bmarwick/) for various discussions on these topics.
-Also thanks to Ciera Martinezm Kara Woo, and Nick Tierney for comments on the presentation.
+Also thanks to Ciera Martinez, Kara Woo, and Nick Tierney for comments on the presentation.